Syrian opposition unity plan runs into resistance

 Opposition sources said many thought Seif’s offer of 24 out of 60 seats would leave the SNC underrepresented in a proposed rebel assembly, which would later choose an interim government and coordinate with armed rebels to usher in a post-Assad era.

-But the sources also said the Islamist Muslim Brotherhood, the most influential group within the SNC, had signaled its support.
+But the sources also said the Islamist Muslim Brotherhood, the most influential group within the SNC, had signalled its support.

 “There are tensions and fears inside the SNC that they will cease to be relevant if they agree to the initiative.
 They want guarantees,” one SNC source said.
 “But the Council are pragmatic.
 They are negotiating.”